cisco-en-programmability/terraform-provider-dnacenter/README.md

 Ongoing development efforts and contributions to this provider are tracked as issues in this repository.

 We welcome community contributions to this project.
-If you find problems, need an enhancement or need a new data-source or resource, please open an issue or create a PR against the [Terraform Provider for Cisco DNA Center repository](https://github.com/cisco-en-programmability/terraform-provider-dnacenter/issues).
+If you find problems, need an enhancement or need a new data-source or resource, please open an issue or create a PR against the [Terraform Provider for Cisco DNA Center repository](https://github.com/cisco-en-programmability/{config.names.terraform}}/issues).

+# Change log

+All notable changes to this project will be documented in the [CHANGELOG](./CHANGELOG.md) file.

+The development team may make additional changes as the library evolves with the Cisco DNA Center.

 ## License